mattijn/pycodestyle_magic/README.md

 `%load_ext pycodestyle_magic`

-and then use the function in your cell to check compliance with pycodestyle
+and then use the function in your cell to check compliance with `pycodestyle`

 `%%pycodestyle`

+or  with `flake8`

+`%%flake8`